Daniel-You-Liang/Daniel-You-Liang.github.io/_pages/about.md

 Research Interests
 ======
-My focus is on the application of both classical and quantum statistical/computational learning theory to quantum problems.
-During my PhD, I focused on leveraging both analytic and algebraic properties of the stabilizer formalism to tackle topics such as PAC/SQ/Agnostic learning, property testing, tomography, and pseudorandomness.
-I am additionally broadly interested in quantum cryptography and pseudorandom quantum states, quantum query complexity, general quantum machine learning, and quantum complexity theory.
+My focus is on the application of learning theory to quantum problems.
+That is, given some unknown quantum system, try and learn it, under varying definitions of the word "learn".
+During my PhD, I focused on leveraging properties of the stabilizer formalism to tackle topics such as tomography, PAC/SQ/Agnostic learning, property testing, and pseudorandomness.
+I am additionally broadly interested in quantum information, quantum complexity theory, and theoretical computer science.

 Publications \[Author Order is Alphabetical unless specified by an asterisk (*)\]
 ======